abhishekjawali/ecs-fis/Readme.md

 12. Lets now define the targets against which the action will be executed.
 When you created an action, a default target named 'Tasks-Target-1' was created in step 10.
 You should see that in the target section.
 Click on Edit.
 13. In the previous experiment, we observed how to randomly choose the resources based on tags.
 In this experiment, we will choose the option to select the task directly.
 For the Target method, choose 'Resource IDs'.
-14. Select one task from the dropdown and click on Save.
+14. Select one task from the dropdown for 'Resource IDs' and click on Save.
 ![FIS Target](/document/images/2-FIS-Target.png "FIS Target")
 15. Click on 'Create Experiment Template' at the end of the page.
 It will ask for an additional confirmation in the popup.
 Enter create and confirm.